nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 * `dada()` – the DADA2 function we are calling, with the following parameters set within it
 * `derep=` – the path to the filtered reads (either forward or reverse)
 * `err=` – the object holding the error profile for the inferred reads (either forward or reverse)
-* `pool=“pseudo”` – setting the method of incorporating information from multiple samples
+* `pool=“pseudo”` – setting the method of incorporating information from multiple samples, "pseudo" instructs the algorithm to perform pseudo-pooling between individually processed samples
 * `multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying the number of cores to use)

 **Input Data:**